 “Infant and maternity mortality rates are regarded as measures of the health of a society.
 The racial and ethnic disparities in our current rates reflect longstanding biases that challenge our very basic capacity to offer fair and ethical health care,” said Dr. Lenaye Lawyer, an OB-GYN and one of the market chief medical officers for AmeriHealth Caritas, a national leader in Medicaid managed care and other health care solutions for those most in need.
 “The provider community should be aware of these disparities and recommendations for reducing them.”

 According to the National Partnership for Women & Families, there are broader problems in the health care system and in the delivery of maternal care which disproportionally affect black women.4 For example, a survey conducted by the Robert Wood Johnson Foundation found that 22 percent of black women report discrimination when going to the doctor or clinic.5

-In 2016, the Council on Patient Safety in Women’s Health Care issued recommendations for reducing peripartum racial and ethnic disparities.
+In 2016, the Council on Patient Safety in Women’s Health Care issued recommendations for reducing peripartum racial and ethnic disparities (PDF).
 These recommendations include, but are not limited to:6

 - Health care providers establishing a “culture of equity,” including implementing quality improvement projects that target disparities in health care outcomes, access, and treatment.

 - Providers establishing systems and staff-wide education programs for collecting race, ethnicity, and language data, and how to use that information to improve patient care.